apache/whimsy/DEPLOYMENT.md

 Deploying Production Whimsy.apache.org
 ==========

-The contents of this repository are automatically deployed to the production https://whimsy.apache.org/ VM every 30 minutes - so be sure to test your changes before pushing to master.
+The production `whimsy.apache.org` server is managed by [Puppet](puppetnode), and is automatically udpated whenever commits are made to the master branch of this repository.
+Thus code changes here are reflected in the production server within a few minutes.
+In the event of a major server crash, the infra team simply re-deploys the whole VM from Puppet.

+**Committers:** please test changes to end-user critical scripts before committing to master!

+To deploy a completely _new_ whimsy VM, see [Manual Steps](#manual-steps).

 Configuration Locations
 ----